lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 # Results

-[TODO] take andys comments

-My key results are as follows:

-1. The choice of compactness measure can result in very different plans
-2.

-Comparing different compactness measures, I

-3. Different compactness measures are correlated with one another[^26].
-4. Only human compactness is negatively correlated with spatial diversity: geometric/dispersion-based measures have either no or a positive (bad) effect on spatial diversity[^27].

-[^25]: Small urban districts have high SD, large rural ones have low SD.

-[^26]: The geometric compactness measures agree most with one another, the human
-		compactness measure not as much.
+I begin by performing exploratory data analysis.
+I find that different compactness measures correlate positively with one another, although the correlation is not perfect.
+As we would expect, the geometric compactness measures correlate more strongly with one another than the human compactness metric does.
+I also find that small, urban districts tend to be more heterogeneous, and that most of the variation in spatial diversity tends to be between, rather than within, states[^99].

+[^99]: I use the terms "spatial diversity" and "district homogeneity"
+	interchangeably, as spatial diversity is my chosen operationalisation of district homogeneity.

-[^27]: OLS regressions with state dummies show that only human compactness has
-	a significantly negative coefficient on spatial diversity.
-	Difference-in-means tests show that only the most compact plans under human compactness are less spatially diverse than average, and are less spatially diverse than the most compact plans under geometric/dispersion-based measures.
+Moving on to answering my key research questions, I run OLS regressions with state dummies and find that only human compactness has a significantly negative correlation with spatial diversity.
+Difference-in-means tests show that the top plans under human compactness are less spatially diverse than average.
+The top plans under human compactness are more homogeneous than the top plans under any other compactness measure I examined.

-Overall, the evidence suggests that optimising over compactness will give you less spatially diverse districts, and human compactness will do the best job of it.
+Overall, the evidence suggests that there may be some tradeoff between compactness and communities of interest, but this tradeoff goes away with a judicious choice of compactness metric.
+As we predicted, choosing to optimise over human compactness rather than a geometric compactness metric is likely to result in districts that are more homogeneous.

 ## Initial analysis

-Before proceeding to the quantitative statistical tests that answer my main research question, I want to do a bit of preliminary analysis to show what the generated plans look like and what the *distribution* of those plans looks like.
+Before proceeding to the quantitative statistical tests that answer my main research question, I perform preliminary analysis to show what the generated plans look like and what the *distribution* of those plans looks like.
 This will help us contextualise the key results that come next.
 I also present some interesting supplementary results that largely accord with our intuitions.

 ### The choice of compactness measure can result in very different plans